 - How will you measure the progress?

 - How often will you review progress?

-Manufacturing KPIs to be measured and tracked for continuous improvement
+Which Manufacturing KPIs should be measured and tracked for continuous improvement?

-We have compiled a list of various manufacturing KPIs which are important to measure and control for a manufacturing organization.
+We have compiled a list of various manufacturing key performance indicators & metrics (KPIs) which are important to measure and control for a manufacturing organization.
 These will cover important processes, departments, and functions such as plant & machinery, inventory, purchases, sales, quality, and customers.

 1. PLANT AND MACHINERY RELATED KPIs

 Plant & machinery are at the heart of a manufacturing organization.
 You must ensure their optimum performance and efficiency for the smooth functioning of production and timely delivery.
 Here are some important KPIs you can measure :

 Are you making the best use of your plant & machinery?
 How much plant capacity are you utilizing?
 Higher utilization is better for the company.

 Example: Increase capacity utilization from 70% to 80% by 01/04/2020

 Example: Improve OEE from 90% to 100% by 01/04/2020